 Use self-management programmes

 Self-management programmes aim to help you take an active part in your own recovery so you're not controlled by your illness.

-Courses like those run by Self Management UK for mild to moderate mental health conditions may be helpful if you feel distressed and uncertain about bipolar disorder.
+Courses like those on the Self Management UK website for mild to moderate mental health conditions may be helpful if you feel distressed and uncertain about bipolar disorder.

 Talk about it

 Some people with bipolar disorder find it easy to talk to family and friends about their condition and its effects.

 Other people find it easier to turn to charities and support groups.

 Many organisations run self-help groups that can put you in touch with other people with the condition.